noaione/yuusha-shoukan-ln/sources/v04/chapter3.md

 It will take a thousand years to reach full growth and eventually exceed a hundred meters tall, and with simple calculations, I guess she will grow about 10m in a hundred years?
 If that’s the case, I’m relieved.
-At least, for the time being, Bell will remain the cute fluffball she is now.
+At least, for the time being, Bell will remain the cute fluff-ball she is now.
 Thank goodness.

 While chatting with Isis-san like that, we leisurely walked through the prairie.
 Probably because of the influence of the magic power of death, but even though I